gkoulouras/Nullomers-Assessor/README.md

 --absolute-path-of-fasta-file       <string>   <mandatory>  A typical fasta file (either DNA or protein sequences) --absolute-path-of-nullomers-file   <string>   <mandatory>  A list of nullomers (without header) --threshold                         <double>   <mandatory>  A float number between [0-1] indicating the threshold of
                                                             statistical correction.
-Nullomers with q-values greater
+Nullomers with corrected p-values
-                                                            than the user-specified cut-off will be discarded --type-of-sequences                 <string>   <mandatory>  'DNA' for nucleotide sequences, 'PROT' for protein sequences --statistical-correction            <string>   <mandatory>  'BONF' for Bonferroni correction,
+                                                            greater than the user-specified cut-off will be discarded --type-of-sequences                 <string>   <mandatory>  'DNA' for nucleotide sequences, 'PROT' for protein sequences --statistical-correction            <string>   <mandatory>  'BONF' for Bonferroni correction,